 (3) The date after which the plaintiff may take possession of the property as stated in an order authorizing the plaintiff to take for possession.
-(4) If the amount determined to be probable just compensation on motion of a defendant made under Section 1269.05 is not deposited before such date, the 21st day following the date of the order determining such amount.

-(b) If, after the date that interest begins to accrue, the defendant continues in actual possession of ar received wents, issues and profits from the property or receives rents or other income therefrom attributable to the period after interest begins to accrue, the value of such possession and the nel amount of such rents or other income; inches and profits shall be offset against the interest that necessar during the period the defendant continues in actual possession or receives and rents, is mes and profite.
-This subdivision shall not apply to interest accrued under Section 1269.05.

-(c) Interest, including interest accrued due to possession or damaging of the property by the plaintiff prior to the final order in condemnation, and any offset against interest as provided in subdivision (b), shall be assessed by the court rather than by jury.
+- (4) If the amount determined to be probable just compensation on motion of a defendant made under Section 1269.05 is not deposited before such date, the 31st day following the date of the order determining such amount. - (b) If, after the date that interest begins to accrue, the defendant continues in actual possession of or receives rents, issues and profits from the property or receives rents or other income therefrom attributable to the period after interest begins to accrue, the value of such possession and the net amount of such rents or other income; issues and profits shall be offset against the interest that accrues during the period the defendant continues in actual possession or receives such rents, issues and profits.
+This subdivision shall not apply to interest accrued under Section 1260.05. - (c) Interest, including interest accrued due to possession or damaging of the property by the plaintiff prior to the final order in condemnation, and any offset against interest as provided in subdivision (b), shall be assessed by the court rather than by jury.

-(d) The compensation and damages awarded in an eminent domain proceeding shall cease to draw interest on the earliest of the following dates:

-(1) As to any amount deposited pursuant to Chapter 1 (commencing with Section 4:44.5 1268.01) of Title 7.1, the date that such amount is withdrawn by the person entitled thereto, or if not withdrawn, on the date that judgment is entered.
+- (d) The compensation and damages awarded in an eminent domain proceeding shall cease to draw interest on the earliest of the following dates: - (1) As to any amount deposited pursuant to Chapter 1 (commencing with Section 12435 1268.01) of Title 7.1, the date that such amount is withdrawn by the person entitled thereto, or if not withdrawn, on the date that judgment is entered.